drseg/swift-fsm/README.md

 }
 ```

-`actions` is also available for deduplicating function calls:
+A new keyword `actions` is also available for deduplicating function calls:

 ```swift
 try fsm.buildTable {